Dynamics of compact binary systems in scalar-tensor theories: I. Equations of motion to the third post-Newtonian order: Results

 Finally, in scalar-tensor theories, the finite-size effects are expected to start contributing to the dynamics at 3PN order~\cite{Esposito-Farese:2011cha}\footnote{The tidal effects may even start at a lower order (1PN) due to some dynamical scalarisation phenomenon that could be responsible for the large value of some coefficients in the expansion of the mass w.r.t. the scalar field~\cite{Esposito-Farese:2011cha} .}.
 They may prove very usefull to constrain the theory as such effects can have a different signature in the signal.
 Thus, if we want to capture the full gravitational waveform at 2PN order in ST theories, the tidal effects should be properly included in the 3PN dynamics.
 As it is a work on its own, we have not considered these effects in this paper, and have left it for a future work.

 \acknowledgments

 The author thanks L. Blanchet, G. Faye, A. Heffernan and C. Will for usefull discussions and comments, and a carefull reading of the manuscript.
+She also thanks Félix-Louis Julié and David Trestini for pointing out some typos in the published article.
 The author acknowledges financial support provided under the European Union's H2020 ERC Consolidator Grant ``Matter and strong-field gravity: New frontiers in Einstein's theory'' grant agreement no. MaGRaTh-646597.
 The author thankfully acknowledges the computer resources, technical expertise and assistance provided by CENTRA/IST.
 Computations were performed at the cluster “Baltasar-Sete-S\' ois” and supported by the H2020 ERC Consolidator Grant "Matter and strong field gravity: New frontiers in Einstein's theory" grant agreement no. MaGRaTh-646597."